-Weebly provides a really cool service named ‘Weebly Promote’, which helps you create effective email campaigns.
-It supports you with copy and templates, and can also schedule the emails you send
+Weebly provides a service named “Weebly Promote”, which helps you create effective email campaigns.
+It supports you with copy and templates, and can also schedule the emails you send.

 Social Media Integration

 Let’s put it this way: Weebly has the most apps of any builder, while GoDaddy doesn’t even have an app market.
 So, it’s pretty clear who the ‘appiest website builder is, but we’ll quickly go over some reasons why.